omar0801/cv-project-dynamic/README.md

 1. **Company** — name of the company you’re applying to.
 2. **Role Title** — title of the job.
 3. **Job Link** — just saved into `job-notes.md` for your records.
-4. **Summary** — paste or type your tailored summary (see tips below).
+4. **Summary** — paste or type your tailored summary.
 Toggle *Insert raw LaTeX in summary* if you want to include LaTeX markup.
 5. **Projects** — select 1–4 relevant items from the list.
 6. Options: